airbytehq/airbyte/docs/integrations/destinations/pubsub.md

 ---
-description: >-
-Pub/Sub is an asynchronous messaging service provided by Google Cloud Provider.
+description: 'Pub/Sub is an asynchronous messaging service provided by Google Cloud Provider.'
 ---

 # Google PubSub